Skip to main content

 Common Questions

-PromptGuard uses advanced pattern matching and machine learning models to identify common injection techniques like instruction overrides, role confusion, and context breaking attempts.
+PromptGuard uses advanced pattern matching, machine learning models, and LLM-based analysis to identify injection techniques including instruction overrides, role confusion, context breaking, jailbreak attempts across 7 categories, and indirect prompt injection in agentic tool calls.

 Blocked requests return an HTTP 400 error with details about the security violation.
 You can configure whether to fail open (allow) or closed (block) when the security engine is unavailable.